zocker-160/ifm/doc/usage.rst

-If you assign a style (say, called ``newstyle``) to an object, but don't define it anywhere in your input, then IFM will look for a file called ``newstyle.ifm`` using the standard search path.
+If you assign a style (say, called ``newstyle``) to an object, but don't define it anywhere in your input, then IFM will look for a file called :file:`newstyle.ifm` using the standard search path.
 If the file exists, it is expected to define style ``newstyle``.
-For example, you could put the ``Water`` style definition above into a file called ``Water.ifm`` somewhere on the IFM search path, and it would be read automatically.
+For example, you could put the ``Water`` style definition above into a file called :file:`Water.ifm` somewhere on the IFM search path, and it would be read automatically.
 This is useful if, for example, you want to use the same style in several different maps.

-You can define global styles using the ``-style`` command-line option;
-these apply to all IFM objects.
+You can define global styles using the :option:`--style` command-line option; these apply to all IFM objects.
 Global styles are most useful when setting variables that affect the overall appearance of the output, in conjunction with the file search method described above (e.g., a file containing general colour and font definitions).

 .. _variables: